SEA Games Athletics Events Philippines never won a gold in (Updated 2017)

 I’m not referring to the times because as Technology and training methods improved, the Philippines’ times have gradually come down.

 I mean the ranking compared to the best in the world.

 (I will highlight this in a chart by Tony Benson soon)

 While at a time when they had to transition from the then event standard of 100 yards (about 91m) to the long and now international 100m dash.
-Catalog and Nepomuceno were many times champions at the Far East Asian Games often defeating Japanese sprinters (who are now a power in Asia).
+Catalog and Nepomuceno were often champions at the Far East Asian Games, often defeating Japanese sprinters (who are now a power in Asia).

 They were also champions over 200m at this level.

 .
-Prior to that, the best place was Patrick Unso who took bronze in 2015.
+Before that, the best place was Patrick Unso, who took bronze in 2015.
 The 110 Hurdles has come along away with the national record changing from 14.75 to 13.91 since 1997.

 We still enjoyed success with golds in the 4x100m relay twice at the Asian level and medals in the 100m and 200m.